-In his job, Anirudh organizes events at the GovLab.
+In his job, Anirudh organizes events at the GovLab and the Burnes Center.
 He was part of the organizing team of the Collective Intelligence Conference (June 2017).
 He has coordinated multiple online classes and coaching programs for the GovLab Academy, including the ones on innovations in tech-enabled disaster management and data driven criminal justice.

 Prior to joining GovLab, Anirudh co-produced TEDxBNMIT 2015, an independently organized TEDx event in Bangalore, India.